-Information is changing every day as the COVID-19 pandemic continues to unfold.
+Information is changing every day as the COVID-19 crisis continues to unfold.
 Association members – whether they’re individuals or businesses and organizations – are looking for a trusted source they can turn to for accurate information that will help them minimize the impact of this crisis on their livelihoods.

 Associations can demonstrate their value at this critical time – but they must get the messaging right.
 Here are key tips to keep in mind:

 In the days after COVID-19 was declared a pandemic, you likely received emails from every organization that you’ve ever provided your email address to – and for good reason.
 Nothing about COVID-19 is business as usual; let your members know how your organization is adapting.
 This could mean letting members know your staff is working remotely, office hours have changed, or in-person events are canceled.
 As everyone scrambles to adjust, you need to communicate the steps you’re taking and set expectations for how the organization is adapting.
 This will likely require multiple messages as the situation continues to evolve.